autopi-io/documentation/docs/getting_started/autopi_canfd_pro/accessing_files_via_SFTP_SCP_on_autopi.md

 - **Connection Failed?**
   - Verify the AutoPi and your computer are on the same network.
-  - Ensure SSH is enabled on the AutoPi: `sudo systemctl enable ssh`, or look in Advanced settings.
+  - Ensure SSH is enabled on the AutoPi by checking the advanced settings or running this command in the terminal:
+    ```python
+    sudo systemctl enable ssh
+    ```
   - Check firewall/antivirus settings (allow port 22).
 - **Tailscale Issues?**
   - Confirm both devices are logged into the same Tailscale account.
+  - Restart Tailscale by running this command:
+    ```python
-  - Restart Tailscale: `sudo systemctl restart tailscaled`.
+    sudo systemctl restart tailscaled
+    ```

 ---
 :::note